For inquiries about our ear care and ear cleaning services, you can reach us at 07939348616 to discuss how we can help improve your hearing health.

-At On The Go Ear Care, we specialise in safe and effective ear wax removal using the current recognised techniques such as micro suction and water irrigation.
-You will be visited in your own home by a fully accredited professional, ensuring that every procedure is conducted with the utmost care and professionalism.
+At On The Go Ear Care, we specialize in safe and effective ear cleaning services, utilizing current recognized techniques such as micro suction and water irrigation for optimal ear care.
+A fully accredited professional will visit you in your own home, ensuring that every procedure is conducted with the utmost care and professionalism, all while prioritizing your hearing health.

-Before you are visited for your wax removal appointment, please follow these steps to ensure a smooth and effective procedure:
+Before your appointment for ear cleaning services to remove wax, please follow these steps to ensure a smooth and effective procedure for optimal ear care:

-Avoid inserting cotton buds or any other objects into your ears as this often leads to wax being pushed further into the ear canal, leading to blockages and irritation.
+Avoid inserting cotton buds or any other objects into your ears, as this can push wax further into the ear canal, leading to blockages and irritation, which can negatively impact your hearing health.

-By following these simple steps it leads to the removal process being far more comfortable and more effective.
+By following these simple steps, the removal process will be much more comfortable and effective.

-The nature and amount of earwax, along with your medical history, will determine the most appropriate removal method.
+The nature and amount of earwax, along with your medical history, will determine the most appropriate method for ear care and ear cleaning services.
 The methods of removal are:

 MICRO-SUCTION